codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Viewing a single finding

-To view the details of a single finding, click the **Details** column of the finding in the list.<!-- TODO TAROT-2591: Confirm action to access single finding -->
+To view the details of a single finding, click the **Details** column of the finding in the list.

 <!-- TODO TAROT-2591: Draft section -->